Skip to main content

 PT-141, for instance, is utilized for sexual health.
 While its primary action is on the central nervous system to improve libido, a healthy sexual function is often a marker of overall vascular health and contributes to psychological well-being, which indirectly supports cardiovascular resilience.

 Pentadeca Arginate (PDA) is applied for tissue repair, healing, and inflammation modulation.
-Chronic inflammation is a significant contributor to progression, driving atherosclerosis and endothelial dysfunction.
+Chronic inflammation is a significant contributor to cardiovascular disease progression, driving atherosclerosis and endothelial dysfunction.
 By supporting tissue repair and reducing systemic inflammation, PDA can contribute to a healthier internal environment that is less conducive to cardiovascular pathology.

 The table below summarizes the primary mechanisms by which these protocols influence cardiovascular health: